flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

     *   `doDrop()` – to drop the table
     *   `doExists()` – to query whether the table described exists in the database
     *   `doLock()` – to lock the table with a read/write pessimistic lock until the end of the current transaction.
 This is used to prevent concurrent reads and writes to the schema history while a migration is underway.
 If your database doesn’t support table-level locks, do nothing.
+1. Create a class `FooDatabaseType` subclassed from `DatabaseType` in the folder your created.
+This class acts as the collation class that brings together all the classes you created before.
+Implement the required methods.
+There are also some optional methods you can override to customize the behavior.
+    *   `createSqlScriptFactory` - To use a custom SqlScriptFactory
+    *   `createSqlScriptExecutorFactory` - To use a custom SqlScriptExecutorFactory
+    *   `createExecutionStrategy` - To use a custom DatabaseExecutionStrategy
+    *   `createTransactionalExecutionTemplate` - To use a custom ExecutionTemplate
+    *   `setDefaultConnectionProps` - To set custom default connection properties
+    *   `shutdownDatabase` - To run any necessary code to cleanup the database on shutdown
+    *   `detectUserRequiredByUrl` - To skip prompting for user if the URL contains user information (e.g. user property, login file)
+    *   `detectPasswordRequiredByUrl` - To skip prompting for password if the URL contains password information (e.g. key file, or password property)
+1. Create a folder called `src/main/resources/db/migration`.
+In here add some sample migrations.
+When you run the `flywayMigrate` task these are the migration Flyway will attempt to execute.

-# Try it!
+### Try it!

-You should at this point be able to run the `flyway info` build configuration and see an empty version history.
+You should at this point be able to run `flywayMigrate` and have Flyway execute the script against your database.
 Congratulations!
 You have got a basic implementation up and running.
-You can now start creating migration scripts and running `flyway migrate` on them.
+Now you can continue with trying to `flywayClean`, `flywayInfo`, and suchlike.

 Basic SQL scripts should run with few problems, but you may find more edge cases, particularly in `Parser`.
 Look at the existing overrides for existing platforms for examples of how to deal with them.

-If you find you need to make more invasive changes in the core of Flyway, please do contact us for advice.
-We will need to test bigger changes ourselves against all our test instances before we can accept them.
+### Sharing your code

+Once support is developed, you can begin to share this support with the community.
+The first step of which is publishing your package somewhere like maven central.
+Once you have done this you can share the artifact location with others in the community.

+You can also add a link to your plugin on this website, on the [plugins](/documentation/plugins) page.
+Simply checkout the [flywaydb.org](https://github.com/flyway/flywaydb.org) repo, then create a new entry in the `documentation/plugins` folder, and add it to the `documentation/plugins/index.md` file.
+Then submit a PR.